HL7/ihe-sdc-ecc-on-fhir/input/pagecontent/index.md

 ### Transport of the IHE SDC Forms within FHIR

 A DocumentReference is the preferred way to transport an IHE SDC form as an attachment within FHIR.
-The Form shall be Base64 encoded and included for transport much like a CDA document or PDF might be.
+The Form **SHALL** be Base64 encoded and included for transport much like a CDA document or PDF might be.
 The [IHE SDC/eCC on FHIR DocumentReference](StructureDefinition-ihe-sdc-ecc-DocumentReference.html) profile describes the constraints of sending an IHE SDC form using FHIR protocols.

 #### Support of DocumentReference